lala-data/TristaPierce-Portfolio/dataviz3&4.md

 I also created a color-code map of the regions, vice just a color legend.
 This allows for even more information, because the audience might not be familiar with or be able to visualize each region.
 During my sketch, I knew I would have to case my x-axis wisely, and my color scheme appropriately to fit both the graph and the map.
 The feedback I received but that the bars in the graph were not easily differentiable, this level to me stacking them differently.
+One individual also pointed out that there were only months on the x-axis and not days, which led to me keep some date milestones and not just months.

 ## Final Product